damoonsh/Halite/README.md

 ## Overview

-Halite competition is a deep reinforcement learning competition where the agent should make decisions with the given environment.
-They are various possible situations where the agent will be in and should respond in a way that suits its environment.
-They are some factors within the environment that one should take into account.
+Halite competition is a Deep Reinforcement learning competition where the agent should make decisions with the given environment.
+They are various possible situations where the agent will exposed to and should respond so that it maximizes its long-term benefit.
+They are some factors within the environment that one should take into account such as the ship's cargo, player's halite, cell's halite and etc.

 ## Agent's Decision process